Activity from matroids to rooted trees and beyond: The loosing activity

 \subsection{The Shi case}

 The NBC bases of the Shi arrangement correspond to the rooted trees.
 The aim of Theorem \ref{NumberNBCTrees} is to show that $(n,i)$ or the edges $(i+1,i)$ give rise to the same activities as the NBC bases of the Shi arrangement.
 Part \eqref{NumberNBCTreesPart1} is a special case of Theorems \ref{CFM} and \ref{activity1}.
 However, Part \eqref{NumberNBCTreesPart2} is not a special case, because the edges $(i+1,i)$ do not define an activity anymore.
+For the proof of the following theorem see the Appendix.

-\begin{theorem} The number of NBC sets of activity $k$ in the Shi arrangement $S_n$ is equal to these: \begin{enumerate} \item The number of rooted trees on $n$ vertices where the vertex $n$ has degree $k$. \item The number of rooted trees on $n$ vertices with $k$ edges of the form $(i+1,i)$. \item $ {n-1\choose k} (n-1)^{n-1-k}.$ \end{enumerate} \end{theorem}
+\begin{theorem} The number of NBC sets of activity $k$ in the Shi arrangement $S_n$ is equal to these: \begin{enumerate} \item the number of rooted trees on $n$ vertices where the vertex $n$ has degree $k$. \item The number of rooted trees on $n$ vertices with $k$ edges of the form $(i+1,i)$. \item $ {n-1\choose k} (n-1)^{n-1-k}.$ \end{enumerate} \end{theorem}

-\begin {proof} We prove that Part \eqref{NumberNBCTreesPart1} is equivalent to Part \eqref{NumberNBCTreesPart3}.
-From Theorems \ref{CFM} and \ref{activity1} we obtain a straightforward proof (because the edges $(n, i)$ define an activity) that the number of rooted trees on $n$ vertices where the vertex $1$ has degree $k$ is given by $ {n-1\choose k} (n-1)^{n-1-k}$.

-We give here a second constructive proof of this fact that may lead to a better understanding of this property.

-{\bf The Pr\"uffer code.} The coding algorithm (see Algorithm \ref{TPart1}) takes as an input a rooted labeled tree $T$ on $n$ vertices and gives as an output a word $w$ of length $n-1$ on the alphabet $\{1,2, \dots, n\}$.
-In this algorithm $\lambda$ represents the empty word and $l_i$ represents the smallest leaf of $T$.

-The decoding algorithm (see Algorithm \ref{TPart1deco}) takes as an input a length $n-1$ word on the alphabet $\{1,2, \dots, n\}$, and gives as an output a tree.

-Running Algorithm \ref{TPart1deco} we replace a letter $x$ by a pair $(x,i)$.
-So, the word that contains only letter at the beginning, during the process will contain both regular letters and pairs of letters and at the end only pairs.
-The Algorithm \ref{TPart4}, that is very similar to Algorithm \ref{TPart1deco}, does the same replacement of letters by pairs.